Womb Staff Pose - Yoni Dandasana A

 Step 3

-Bring your feet together, allowing your knees to fall out to the sides.
+Bring your feet together, allowing your knees to relax out to the sides.

 Step 4

-Slide your hands underneath your thighs, palms facing up.
+Slide your hands underneath your thighs, with palms facing up.

 Step 5